OwOchle/Playlist-Manager-CLI/README.md

 - Manager will now ask you which playlist you want, either you type a number to select a playlist, either you type "new" to create a new one.

+# Caching (in 0.4 and higher)
+By default, the maps will now be cached in a file named *maps.txt* in the settings directory.
+This greatly improve startup but maps are not refreshed automatically, you can refresh your maps by typing *refresh* on the playlist selction screen.
+Maps will also be refreshed right after a playlist download.
+You can disable caching by changing "cacheMaps" to false in `settings.json`.

 # Create a new playlist
-To create a new playlist, you need to type "new" as selected playlist.
+To create a new playlist, you need to type *new* as selected playlist.
 It will ask infos about the playlist (that you can obviously pass).
 To add an image, you need to put the jpg or the png in the "Images" folder.

 # List of commands :
 You need to select a playlist before typing these commands.